openpnp/openpnp/FAQ.md

 * [My nozzle moves (in Z) when the camera is moved.](#my-nozzle-moves-in-z-when-the-camera-is-moved)
 * ["It would be faster to do it by hand."](#it-would-be-faster-to-do-it-by-hand)
 * [What Should I Build?](#what-should-i-build)

+## How do I get help?

+Check out https://github.com/openpnp/openpnp/wiki/Getting-Help for information on getting help and supplying good information.

 ## Where are configuration and log files located?